School Caretakers', Cleaners' and Canteen Staff Collective Agreement

 6.2 Payment of Wages

 6.2.1 Wages shall be paid fortnightly by direct credit to the worker’s nominated bank account.
-However, an individual worker may on religious or ethical grounds apply in writing to the Secretary for Education to be paid by cheque.
 Wages shall be paid within four days of completing the fortnight’s work and not later than Thursday.
 If a holiday falls on a Friday, wages shall be paid not later than Wednesday in that week.

 6.2.2 Notwithstanding any provision contained in this Agreement, an employer may pay the amount of wages due to any worker to the nearest dollar above the precise calculation; provided that the difference between the precise calculation and the nearest dollar payment above that calculation is carried forward as a deduction into the following pay calculation.
 Workers shall be supplied in writing with details of the manner in which their wages have been calculated.